- Home

 Several changes are due to come into effect next year which will affect the amount people need to pay for long term care.

 Under current rules anyone in England with assets over £23,250 must pay for their care in full.
-However, from later this year:
+However, from next year:

-• A new cap will be introduced, so that from October 2025, the maximum you’ll have to pay for personal care if you’re starting adult social care is £86,000 over your lifetime.
+- A new cap will be introduced, so that from October 2025, the maximum you’ll have to pay for personal care if you’re starting adult social care is £86,000 over your lifetime.
+Bear in mind that personal care essentially means residential care, nursing care and support, but it does not cover things like accommodation, food and energy bills.

 What is the best way to pay for care?